Cairns to Normanton – Places to Visit

 The world’s longest lava tubes are a “must see”.
 Camping, accommodation and tours are available at the Undara Lava Lodge, the only access point to the Undara Volcanic National park.

 - Undara Lava Lodge Phone: 07 4097 1900

 Undara Experience is situated on the edge of the Undara Volcanic National Park, 275km south-west of Cairns.
 Highly trained Savannah Guides conduct tours of the incredible lava tubes.
-Unique accommodation and homestyle meals available or experience Opera in the Outback and Outback Country Rock and Blues.
+Unique accommodation and homestyle meals available or experience Outback Country Rock and Blues.
 Visit www.undara.com.au for more information.

 Centre for semi-precious gemstones and alternative base for visiting Undara Lava Tubes.
 Gemstones are on display in town and you can try fossicking for topaz at nearby O’Brien’s Creek with a permit and some local advice.
 This is an overnight stop for the Savannahlander train.

 - Mount Surprise Gems Phone: 07 4062 3055

 - Bedrock Village Caravan Park Phone: 07 4062 3193